gtronset/beets-filetote/README.md

 **Docker:**

 A Docker Compose configuration is available for running the plugin in a controlled environment.
-See the `docker-compose.yml` file for details.
+Running the `docker-compose.yml` file for details.

 ## Thanks